purien/racs_0_1/ubuntu_source_codelite/readme.txt

-The Ubuntu software has been compiled with the codelite, A Free, open source, cross platform C,C++,PHP and Node.js IDE.
+The RACS server Ubuntu software has been compiled with the codelite, A Free, open source, cross platform C,C++,PHP and Node.js IDE.
 See https://codelite.org/